sk0000000/deals/README.md

-# Spring Boot MySQL Docker Project
+# Deals Bloomberg Api Project

 ## Project Description
 This project focuses on developing a **Deal Management API** as part of a Bloomberg engineering team.